Environmental Impacts from Human Disturbances to Life at Race Rocks

 9. Regulations and Guidelines governing the use of the reserve.

 The following report was commissioned by the DND in 2003 to determine the impacts of disturbances at Race Rocks.
 DEMARCHI, MW AND MD BENTLEY.
 2004.
 Effects of natural and human-caused disturbances on marine birds and pinnipeds at Race Rocks, British Columbia.
 LGL Report EA1569.
-Prepared for Department of National Defence, Canadian Forces Base Esquimalt and Public Works and Government Services Canada.
+Prepared for the Department of National Defence, Canadian Forces Base Esquimalt and Public Works and Government Services Canada.
 103 p.You may see the complete report here.
 Note in particular, the discussion of the results concerning the effects of blasting on the behaviour of sea lions.

 See Also Anthropogenic Impacts– Curricular materials